japoeder/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/japoeder/Portfolio/blob/master/Images/loanapp.jpg"> **[Origination Model (Credit Risk)](https://github.com/japoeder/Origination-Model-Project)**

-In this project I applied various classification models such as Logistic Regression, Random Forest and LightGBM to detect consumers who will default the loan.
+This project applies various classification models such as Logistic Regression, Random Forest and LightGBM to detect consumers who will default the loan.
 SMOTE is used to combat imbalanced data and LightGBM is implemented that resulted into the highest accuracy 98.89% and 0.99 F1 Score.

 #